tektoncd/community/teps/0007-conditions-beta.md

 ### Skipping

-As it is currently in `Conditions`, when a `Guard` evaluates to `False`, the `Task` and its dependent `Tasks` will be skipped by default while the rest of the `Pipeline` will execute.
-However, when the `Guard` is specified to operate on a missing resource (such as `Param` or `Result`), the Pipeline will exit with a failure.
+As it is currently in `Conditions`, when `WhenExpressions` evaluate to `False`, the `Task` and its branch (of dependent `Tasks`) will be skipped by default while the rest of the `Pipeline` will execute.

-To provide more flexibility when a `Guard` evaluates to `False`, we propose adding a field - `continueAfterSkip` - that:
-- is used to specify whether execute the `Tasks` that are ordering-dependent on the skipped guarded `Task`
-- defaults to `false`/`no` and users can set it to `true`/`yes` (case insensitive) to allow for execution of the rest of the branch
-- is only supported in guarded `Tasks`; there will be a validation error if `continueAfterSkip` is specified in unguarded `Tasks`

 A `Task` branch is made up of dependent `Tasks`, where there are two types of dependencies:
-- _Resource dependency_: based on resources needed from parent `Task`, which includes Workspaces, `Results` and Resources.
+- _Resource dependency_: based on resources needed from parent `Task`, which includes `Results` and `Resources`.
-- _Ordering dependency_: based on runAfter which provides sequencing of `Tasks` when there may not be resource dependencies.
+- _Ordering dependency_: based on `runAfter` which provides sequencing of `Tasks` when there may not be resource dependencies.

-Setting `continueAfterSkip` on a guarded `Task` with ordering dependencies is valid and the subsequent `Tasks` should execute.
-However, setting `continueAfterSkip` on a guarded `Task` with resource dependencies is invalid because those dependent `Tasks` will have resource validation errors and fail the whole `Pipeline`.
-We will add validation to confirm the dependencies allow for passing in the `continueAfterSkip` field.
+To provide more flexibility when `WhenExpressions` evaluate to `False`, we propose adding a field - `whenSkipped` - that:
+- is used to specify whether to execute `Tasks` that are ordering-dependent on the skipped guarded `Task`
+- defaults to `skipBranch` and users can set it to `runBranch` to allow execution of the rest of the branch
+- can be specified in `Tasks` guarded with `WhenExpressions` only; there will be a validation error if `whenSkipped` is specified in `Tasks` without `WhenExpressions`
+- can take the values `skipBranch` or `runBranch` only; there will be a validation error if anything else is passed to `whenSkipped`
+- can be specified guarded `Tasks` with ordering dependencies only; there will be a validation error if `whenSkipped` is specified in `Tasks` with resource dependencies

-Here's how a user can use `continueAfterSkip` to execute ordering-dependent tasks:
+Here's how a user can use `whenSkipped` to execute ordering-dependent tasks:

 ```yaml
 api: tekton.dev/v1beta1